LifeboyTech/station/readme.md

 );
 ```

-(this is a temporary hack until the Way/Generators package is updated for Laravel 5
+(this is a temporary hack until the Way/Generators package is updated for Laravel 5.
+We will switch it back afterwards)
-)

 ### 2. Publish Station's assets over to your app.